AdobeDocs/commerce-operations.en/help/release/release-notes/commerce-2-4-4.md

 <!--- MC-42799-->

-*  Layered Navigation options for price range now work as expected with custom price attributes. {{ site.data.var.ee }} uses the configuration of the price navigation step when filtering custom price attributes.
-Previously, {{ site.data.var.ee }} used the manual step configuration.
+*  Layered Navigation options for price range now work as expected with custom price attributes.
+Adobe Commerce uses the configuration of the price navigation step when filtering custom price attributes.
+Previously, Adobe Commerce used the manual step configuration.

 <!--- MC-42545-->